FAQ - Student Loan Refinancing

 Student loan consolidation is the Department of Education’s program where you combine multiple federal loans into one, resulting in a weighted average interest rate of your previous loans.
 Private student loans are not eligible for federal student loan consolidation. nnStudent loan refinancing is done through a private lender and can combine one or all of your private and/or federal student loans into one monthly payment.
 Terms of private student loan refinancing are determined by a credit-based application, meaning if you are approved, you could receive a new interest rate and new repayment term.
 This may help you save money on interest and/or change the length of your loan term to better fit your financial needs.

 Yes, we can refinance private and federal student loans together that were taken out in your name as the student borrower.
 Please be advised that there are specific benefits that come with federal loans such as loan forgiveness and income-based repayment options, you will be forfeiting your eligibility for receiving those benefits when you refinance with a private lender.
+To learn more about refinancing your federal & private loans here.

 The first step is to check your rates to see if our lending partners can offer more competitive terms than what you already have.
 Please keep in mind that if you are currently utilizing an in-school deferment option or grace period you will move into full repayment after your loans have been refinanced.